mr-manul/Python800015-21001/README.md

-# This is a for the Homework from Manuel Portmann.
+This is a for the Homework from Manuel Portmann.

-# See PyCharm help at https://www.jetbrains.com/help/pycharm/